arnor-sigurdsson/EIR/docs/api/sequence_models.rst

 *Natural Language Processing (NLP) has recently achieved great success by using huge pre-trained models with hundreds of millions of parameters.
-However, these models suffer from heavy model sizes and high latency such that they cannot be served to resource-limited mobile devices.
+However, these models suffer from heavy model sizes and high latency such that they cannot be deployed to resource-limited mobile devices.
 In this paper, we propose MobileBERT for compressing and accelerating the popular BERT model.
 Like the original BERT, MobileBERT is task-agnostic, that is, it can be generically applied to various downstream NLP tasks via simple fine-tuning.
 Basically, MobileBERT is a thin version of BERT_LARGE, while equipped with bottleneck structures and a carefully designed balance between self-attentions and feed-forward networks.